SnootyMonkey/Falkland-CMS/web.md

 # Web UI

-A usable initial version of the Falkland CMS web UI is expected in early 2015.
+A usable initial version of the Falkland CMS web UI is expected in 2015.